nkmakes/nkmakes.github.io/_projects/grow-assistant.markdown

 ---
 One day i was tired of buying fresh herbs, but unluckily i live in a apartment, where there is not direct sunlight most of the year.
 Also i am a lazy guy and i wanted some kind of supervisor of the plant health and status, to track the plants, and automatize as much as possible, while its easy to setup
-So i decided to create a tabletop planter which could give enough light to my plants, and also upload some stats and and images to a server.
+So i decided to create a tabletop planter which could give enough light to my plants, and also upload some stats and and images to a homeassistant server.

 ## Main features of first version:
-- Smart home integrated (Homeassistant), automation throught nodeRED.
+- Smart home integrated (Homeassistant), easy OTA config with ESPHome, Automation throught nodeRED.
 - Custom PCB with only thru hole components (easy solder).
 - Based on ESP32cam so plenty of projects documentation available.
 - Fully 3d printed frame.
-- High efficiency and dimmable LED Driver.
+- High efficiency and dimmable LED Driver and strips.
-- 180 lm/W Led strips.
+- Different light spectrum available.
 - Adjustable Height.
 - OLED realtime status show.
-- Easy OTA config with ESPHome, easy automation creation through nodered.
-- I2C Pins exposed.
+- Easily hackable (I2C Pins exposed).

 ## Components